 The pericardium is richly innervated with sympathetic and somatic afferents.
 Stretch-sensitive mechanoreceptors sense changes in cardiac volume and tension and may be responsible for transmitting pericardial pain.
 The phrenic nerves are embedded in the parietal pericardium and are vulnerable to injury during surgery on the pericardium.

 Pericarditis may be

 Acute pericarditis develops quickly, causing an inflammatory reaction.
 Subacute (occurring within weeks to months of an inciting event) pericarditis and chronic pericarditis (defined as persisting > 6 mo) develop more slowly; their prominent feature is effusion.
 Acute disease may become subacute or chronic.
 Adverse hemodynamic effects and rhythm disturbance are rare, although cardiac tamponade is possible.
 Occasionally, pericarditis causes a marked thickening and stiffening of the pericardium (constrictive pericarditis).
-Pericarditis can lead to inflammation of the epicardial myocardium.
+Pericarditis can lead to inflammation of the epicardial myocardium (myopericarditis).